Jorhat Municipal Board: Background

 The Jorhat Municipal Board, an urban administrative body, began its operations in 1909.
 Its goals are aimed at providing for the welfare of residents of Jorhat, the second largest city of Assam, a northeastern state within Guwahati of India (located specifically at 26 degrees North, 94 degrees East).
 Jorhat was previously the capital of the Ahom Kingdom in 1794.
 As a result of the Sarai Act of 1867, which banned sarais, temporary shelters for travelers whose identities and backgrounds were unknown to the state, from housing anymore of those travelers without keeping records, a union board emerged to enforce local governing and maintenance.
 In 1909, this board became the Jorhat Municipal Board, led by President Lt.
 Col. A. Playfair.
 It provided for an area ranging about 5 square kilometers, 15 wards, and a population of nearly 5,000.
-Now, the Board's range has extended to a total of 9 square kilometers, 19 wards, and a steadily growing population reaching over 1 million residents of Jorhat.
+Now, the Board's range has extended to a 9.73 square kilometers, 19 wards, and a steadily growing population reaching 71,782 as per Census 2011.
 In 2012, the Board celebrated its 100th anniversary of serving Jorhat residents.

 In the year of 2015 Jorhat municipality election, Bharatiya Janata party got the majority and form the board under the chairperson sjt Aruna Dutta for the first time.
 Out of the 19 wards BJP won 12 and formed the first BJP lead in the Jorhat municipality Board.